boomernag/activity-challenges/README.md

 - Create a challenge.
 - Edit a challenge.
 - Delete a challenge.
-- See activated challenge.
+- See activated challenges.
-- See how long time a challenge is supposed to need to be completed.
+- See how long time a challenge is supposed to need to be performed.
 - See how many times a challenge has been completed.

 ## Design